Locked-Out Drunken Bogota Man Falls, Breaks Leg Trying To Reach Window

-An intoxicated Bogota men who locked himself out of his garden apartment fell and was severely injured trying to climb a fire escape to his window, authorities said.
+An intoxicated Bogota man who locked himself out of his garden apartment fell and was severely injured trying to climb a fire escape to his window, authorities said.

 Unable to get in, the 51-year-old victim got two stories up before falling outside the apartment complex on West Fort Lee Road, near River Road, around 10 p.m.
 Tuesday, they said.